On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 Thus we proved the following

-\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to canonical form \re{WP_red} by means of a linear-fractional complex changes of variables \re{MT}.
-If the initial curve is real then it can be transformed to real form also (although corresponding transformation can be with complex coefficients).
+\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to the canonical form \re{WP_red} by means of the linear-fractional complex changes of variables \re{MT}.
+If the initial curve is real, then it can be transformed to a real form also (although corresponding transformation can be also performed for complex coefficients). \end{pr}